So you’ve decided you’d love to add a fennec fox to your family.

 Second, there’s a lot to know about these little guys, so before you run out and adopt one, let’s go over some information you’ll need to ensure your fennec’s health and happiness.

-Fennec Fox Basics
+The Fennec Fox

 In the previous section, we learned some key factors: Fennecs hail from hot climates, and they are burrowers.
 These factors are important to remember when building your fennec’s habitat.

 Your fennec can be loose in the house with you, but when you are not home, you’ll want to crate them for their own safety.

 A large dog crate will work well for your fennecs when you’re not around.
 You can put blankets, toys, water and any other items your fennecs love in the crate with them when you’re not home or unable to supervise.

 Fennecs are diggers and excellent jumpers — and once they escape they are almost impossible to recapture due to their keen ears and speed.
 When building an outdoor enclosure, you’ll want to create a space that won’t allow them to either dig under the fencing or jump over it.

-If you happen to catch your fennec toileting outside their box or indoors, immediately move them to your desired toileting location.
+If you happen to catch your fennec fox toileting outside their box or indoors, immediately move them to your desired toileting location.
 You’ll need to repeat this constantly, but they usually will get the hang of it.